MCKINNEY-VENTO HOMELESS PROGRAM

 1. Every school district has a local homeless education liaison.

-Mariah Green is the liaison for Kell CSD #2.
-Please contact him by email at email@example.com or phone at 618.822.6234.
+Laura Henderson is the liaison for Kell CSD #2.
+Please contact her by email at email@example.com or phone at 618.822.6234.

 2. Talk with your child's teachers when you enroll him or her in school.
 Meet with them on a regular basis to discuss your child's academic progress.